-Yes, as a developing program that is interested in the value of instructional technology for advancing knowledge, and is aware that using technology applications in the classroom affords the opportunity for tapping into diverse student learning styles, OTD students can expect to complete coursework utilizing a variety of instructional formats and to experience on-line learning platforms.
+Yes, we are interested in the value of instructional technology for advancing knowledge, and are aware that using technology applications in the classroom affords the opportunity for tapping into diverse student learning styles; OTD students can expect to complete coursework utilizing a variety of instructional formats and to experience on-line learning platforms.

 Whom do I contact for more information about the application process, the academic program (including curriculum and course requirements)?